-- One of the ways children learn to manage strong emotions is by watching you manage yours. - Young children are learning to manage emotions and a tantrum is a way of communicating feelings. - Typically, tantrums will decrease as he learns more words and coping skills. - Trying to reason with a child who is in the middle of a tantrum isn't possible so wait until he has calmed down.
+- One of the ways children learn to manage strong emotions is by watching you manage yours. - Young children are learning to manage emotions and a tantrum is a way of communicating feelings. - Typically, tantrums will decrease as he learns more words and coping skills.

+Trying to reason with a child who

+is in the middle of a tantrum isn't

+possible so wait until he has calmed

+down.

-Dealing with temper tantrums can be challenging.
-Sometimes professional assistance is needed and getting help is a sign of strength.
+assistance is needed and getting help is a sign of strength.
 Call your county health department and ask for a Child Guidance professional.

-Sources:

-Your Toddler by Johnson and Johnson

-The Baby Book by William and Martha Sears
+Sources: Your Toddler by Johnson and Johnson and The Baby Book by William and Martha Sears